confluentinc/cp-docker-images/docs/development.rst

 There are currently two ways to add new connectors to the Kafka Connect image.

 * Build a new Docker image that has connector installed.
 You can follow example 2 in the documentation below.
 You will need to make sure that the connector jars are on the classpath.
 * Add the connector jars via volumes.
-If you don't want to create a new Docker image, please see our documentation on `Configuring Kafka Connect with External Jars <operations/external-volumes.html>`_ to configure the `cp-kafka-connect` container with external jars.
+If you don't want to create a new Docker image, please see our documentation on :ref:`Configuring Kafka Connect with External Jars <config_connect_ext_jars>` to configure the `cp-kafka-connect` container with external jars.

 .. _examples :